 Audit the Quality of Your Systems and Protocols

-Another initiative that you should keep up is to audit your company’s systems and protocols to see if they foster collaboration.
+Another initiative that you should keep up with is to audit your company’s systems and protocols to see if they foster collaboration.
 You may not know it, but a certain program or protocol may be creating a bottleneck in your team’s workflow.
 Not only does that hamper productivity and put everyone behind in fulfilling their mutual goals, but it may also breed frustration, shorten tempers, and lessen the level of cooperation your employees should have with each other.

 In order to fix this, set aside time during a monthly or quarterly meeting to audit the systems you have in place.
 Encourage employees to be honest about what could be slowing them down and interrupting the delivery of their work.
 If your use of technology actually delays efficiency and gets in the way of the group, it may be time to scrap it.
 Instead, opt for tools and methods that can streamline the workflow for everyone.

 Conversely, you should also encourage your employees to share what tools and methods work for them.
 Perhaps they’ve learned a way to automate certain tasks or find information in a way that quickens their workflow.
 If this is the case, applaud them for it—and then let them speak up to share their experiences with their teammates.

 Sharing best practices is an excellent way to bolster your collective performance.
 The great things that your employees have learned about technology can serve the group as a whole.
 It’s never too late for teammates to learn new things from each other, especially if it will contribute to the goals they share.